CQCL/tket/pytket/docs/install.md

 ### Is there a build of `pytket` for my system?

 The core pytket package, as well as the separate extension modules are available on PyPI.
-Wheels are built to work on Linux, MacOS and Windows with Python versions 3.10, 3.11, 3.12 or 3.13, and `pip` version 20.0.0+.
+Wheels are built to work on Linux, MacOS and Windows with Python versions 3.10+, and `pip` version 20.0.0+.

 :::{note}
 On M1-based Macs running in native (arm64) mode, this command may fail